What is query fan-out?

 - PDP optimization — the practical response to fan-out.

-- GEO — Generative Engine Optimization — the umbrella discipline.
+- GEO (Generative Engine Optimization) — the umbrella discipline.

 Ask AI about query fan-out

-Have your favorite AI engine summarize this for your specific use case.
+Have your favorite AI engine apply this definition to your catalog.

 Frequently asked questions